Safe Routes to School E-News

 1. Safe Routes to School National Conference in Minneapolis Hosts 600 Attendees

-National Partnership’s Annual Meeting notes also available
+Safe Routes Partnership’s Annual Meeting notes also available

 The 3rd Safe Routes to School National Conference was held in Minneapolis, Minnesota from August 16-18.
 It brought together 600 advocates and leaders from throughout the US to energize their Safe Routes to School planning, strengthen their networks and to elevate the vision of how we all can create healthier and safer kids and communities.
 Special thanks to Blue Cross Blue Shield Minnesota for doing a fabulous job hosting the well-organized and fun conference.